GoPRONTO: a Feedback-based Framework for Nonlinear Optimal Control: Problem Setup and Preliminaries

 \section{Problem Setup and Preliminaries}

-In this section the nonlinear, discrete time optimal control setup investigated in the paper is introduced.
-Then, we briefly review two numerical methods for optimal control related to the approach proposed in this paper, namely the gradient method for optimal control discussed in~\cite{bertsekas1999nonlinear}, and a discrete-time version of PRONTO, originally proposed in continuous-time in~\cite{hauser2002projection}.
+In this section the nonlinear, discrete-time optimal control setup investigated in the note is introduced.
+Then, we review two numerical methods for optimal control related to the proposed approach, discussed in~\cite{bertsekas1999nonlinear} and in~\cite{hauser2002projection}.